 These raspberry and white chocolate blondies are blondie bars with both white chocolate and a raspberry sauce.
 They are rich, buttery, chewy, and are a perfect decadent dessert option.
-The fudgy blondies are filled with large chunks of a chopped up white chocolate bar and they are topped with a swirl of raspberry sauce made from fresh raspberries.
+The fudgy blondies are filled with large chunks of a chopped up white chocolate bar and they are topped with a swirl of raspberry sauce made from fresh tart raspberries.

 These white chocolate blondie bars are the perfect sweet treat and would make a great Valentine's Day dessert.
-With the rich, chewy center, chunks of white chocolate and the sweet raspberry swirl on top, these blondies are quite the indulgence and perfect for special occasions or anytime, really!
+With the rich, chewy center, pieces of white chocolate and the sweet raspberry swirl on top, these blondies are quite the indulgence and perfect for special occasions or anytime, really!

 If you are looking for more sweet treats, try one of these great recipes: Snickerdoodles Without Cream of Tartar, Strawberry Cream Cheese Muffins or Chocolate Cupcakes with Strawberry Buttercream Frosting.